* Standardized

 In the case of removing only one variable the results of both tests are identical.

-If the difference between the compared models is statistically significant (the value ), the full model is significantly better than the reduced model.
+), the full model is significantly better than the reduced model.
 It means that the studied variable is not redundant, it has a significant effect on the given model and should not be removed from it.

 The charts allow a subjective evaluation of linearity of the relation among the variables and an identification of outliers.
 Additionally, scatter plots can be useful in an analysis of model residuals.